CDCgov/WDPB_CDS_PHL_Tools/Crypto_Genotyping_Tool/README.md

 You can replace the testinput folder with your input folder

-If you encounter any error while running the docker container, add --rm flag to the above command, this will clean up any running containers/file system that interrupts the current run. more info on --rm flag
+If you encounter any error while running the docker container, add --rm flag to the above command, this will clean up any running containers/file system that interrupts the current run. [refer --rm flag here](https://docs.docker.com/engine/reference/run/#clean-up---rm)

 ```
 docker run -v $(pwd)/testinput:/Crypto/testinput/ -v $(pwd)/Crypto_output:/Crypto/resultsdir/ --privileged **--rm** wdpbcdsphl/cryptosporidium_genotyping:1.8